 And so I say to every new mother, impending mother to be or a mother on her first or her 8th baby…don’t let the outside world swallow you up.
 Don’t feel the need to say yes to everyone, don’t feel the obligation you have to join a mothers group or that the school cake stall needs you.
 Don’t feel bad in saying “NO”.
 Feel liberated in saying you are in a baby bubble and you are going to hold onto it for as long as you can.

 The parties will come again, the ladies lunches will resume, the work will be there for you at some point, but for now be in a blissful haze.
 Soon you’ll find the phone calls will stop, the presents won’t arrive at your door any more, the meals dropped at your doorstep will have slowed down and the excitement around dies down BUT not for you.
 Your baby is still as excited as ever to see your face each and every morning regardless of the night you’ve had.
 She/he will still smile when the sun rises.

 You will still be fascinated and in awe of what you’ve created.

-Your capacity will have to increase, your tried eyes will see things differently but your heart will remain the same.
+Your capacity will have to increase, your tired eyes will see things differently but your heart will remain the same.

-It’s OK to be in a quiet season so do it, fully embrace it, leave social media scrolling for later (we all know half of it is not whats behind the real lens anyway).
+It’s OKAY to be in a quiet season, so do it, fully embrace it.
+Leave social media scrolling for later (we all know half of it is not whats behind the real lens anyway).
 Be confident in you taking time out.